Unpaired many-to-many disjoint path cover of balanced hypercubes: Preliminaries and some lemmas

 \section{Preliminaries and some lemmas}

 A network is usually modeled by a simple undirected graph, where vertices represent processors and edges represent links between processors.
 Let $G=(V(G),E(G))$ be a graph, where $V(G)$ and $E(G)$ are its vertex-set and edge-set, respectively.
 The number of vertices of $G$ is denoted by $|V(G)|$.
-The set of vertices adjacent to a vertex $v$ is called the {\em neighborhood} of $v$, denoted by $N_G(v)$.
+The set of vertices adjacent to a vertex $v$ is called the {\em neighborhood} of $v$, denoted by $N_G(v)$, the subscript will be omitted when the context is clear.
 A path $P$ in $G$ is a sequence of distinct vertices so that there is an edge joining each pair of consecutive vertices.
 If $P=v_0v_1\cdots v_{k-1}$ and $k\geq3$, then the graph $C=P+v_0v_{k-1}$ is called a {\em cycle}.
 A path (resp. cycle) containing all vertices of a graph $G$ is called a {\em Hamiltonian path} (resp. {\em cycle}).
 A graph admits a Hamiltonian cycle is a {\em Hamiltonian graph}.
 A Hamiltonian bipartite graph $G$ is {\em Hamiltonian laceable} if, for any two vertices $u$ and $v$ from different partite sets, there exists a Hamiltonian path between $u$ and $v$.
 For other standard graph notations not defined here please refer to \cite{Bondy}.
 0.05 in

 The definitions of the balanced hypercube are given as follows.
 0.0 in

 \begin{definition}{\bf .} \cite{Wu} An $n$-dimension balanced hypercube $BH_{n}$ contains $4^{n}$ vertices $(a_{0},$ $\ldots,a_{i-1},$ $a_{i},a_{i+1},\ldots,a_{n-1})$, where $a_{i}\in\{0,1,2,3\},$ $0\leq i\leq n-1$.
 Any vertex $v=(a_{0},\ldots,a_{i-1},$ $a_{i},a_{i+1},\ldots,a_{n-1})$ in $BH_{n}$ has the following $2n$ neighbors: